 How to Minimize Side Effects

 - Add magnesium and fiber.
-Offsets constipation.
+They offset constipation.

 - Never combine with alcohol or benzodiazepines.